 Skin care during coronavirus days and PPE

-Jenny Liu, MD, Chief of Dermatology at Hennepin Healthcare, recently shared some skin tips to our healthcare staff who are on the front lines fighting COVID -19.
+Jenny Liu, MD, Chief of Dermatology at Hennepin Healthcare, recently shared some skin tips with our healthcare staff who are on the front lines fighting COVID-19.
 Since then, not only are all staff wearing masks, but essential workers such as our wonderful grocery store clerks and the general public are wearing masks.
 These can take a toll on your face.

 Long periods of tight masks will increase dryness, irritate preexisting sensitive skin, and cause acne.

-Here are few easy tips I recommend to care for your face:
+Here are a few easy tips I recommend to care for your face:

-Friction from masks along with the humidity of enclosed environment leads to dry skin.
-To repair skin barrier, stick to hydrating serums and moisturizers with active ingredients such as glycerin, hyaluronic acid, vitamin B5.
+Friction from masks along with the humidity of an enclosed environment leads to dry skin.
+To repair the skin barrier, stick to hydrating serums and moisturizers with active ingredients such as glycerin, hyaluronic acid, and vitamin B5.
 Apply twice daily in the morning and before bedtime.

-If you have rosacea or sensitive skin, ingredients such as niacinamide helps to reduce inflammation and redness.
+If you have rosacea or sensitive skin, ingredients such as niacinamide help to reduce inflammation and redness.